hishine6/DeNOVA/README.md

 - FACT (Failure Atomic Consistent Table): A DRAM-free persistent deduplication metadata table.
 - DWQ (Deduplication Work Queue): A kernel queue to determine the candidates for deduplication.

-More specific information can be found in the following paper:
+### More specific information can be found in the following paper:

 DeNOVA: Deduplication Extended NOVA File System [PDF](https://discos.sogang.ac.kr/file/2022/intl_conf/IPDPS_2022_J_Kwon.pdf)<br>
-Hyungjoon Kwon, Yonghyeon Cho, Awais Khan, Yeohyeon Park, Youngjae Kim (To Appear) in IPDPS 2022
+Hyungjoon Kwon, Yonghyeon Cho, Awais Khan, Yeohyeon Park, Youngjae Kim <br>

-### Working In Progress(TODOs)
-- We have found minor bugs during the reordering process.
-It has been detached for debugging.
-- The recovery process has not been fully implemented.
-- Currently the DD is triggered manually for debugging convenience.
+(To Appear) in [IPDPS 2022](https://www.ipdps.org/) <br>

 ### Building DeNOVA
 To build DeNOVA refer to [Building and Using NOVA](##building-and-using-nova) in below.
 Before building the kernel image, it might need minor configuration.
 The size of the FACT is determined by the capacity of NVM.
 Currently, FACT is a static table.
 The size of the FACT should be modified accordingly to the NVM capacity.
 The modifications can be done in 'fs/nova/super.h'.
 Furthermore, the current version includes empty cycles during the read/write path to emulate the latency of NVM devices.
 This should be deleted when using an actual NVM device.

+### Working In Progress
+- We have found minor bugs during the reordering process.
+It has been detached for debugging.
+- The recovery process has not been fully implemented.
+- Currently the DD is triggered manually for debugging convenience.

-# 2. NOVA: NOn-Volatile memory Accelerated log-structured file system
+# NOVA: NOn-Volatile memory Accelerated log-structured file system

 ### Linux versions supported
 5.1 (current master), 5.0, 4.19, 4.18, 4.14, 4.13.
 Checkout each branch if you are interested.